unchainedshop/unchained/docs/source/api/entities.md

 In some situations, it's propably wise to develop a sync microservice: You have a source system that
 - generates "Pull-based" data feeds, or
-- can not adopt to the JSON described below or
+- can not adopt to the JSON described below
-- needs to merge data from different systems

 ### Endpoint